 We are not there to police or pick up after them, so you must also assure their behavior to the facility, its property and to others within it.
 The furniture & décor as well as the toys and books are our own from our home – please don’t remove them.
 On-time pick up is essential.

 We offer complimentary Wi-Fi in the building so if you wish to stay you can work, study or surf.
-The main desk area is open to you as a work/homework station as well.
-Power is underneath.

 There are CDs to browse from New Folk Records (self service, with a lock box for payments on the left) and announcements of local Celtic-related events on the bureau next to the main Studio Inis Mor.
 The lost and found is underneath the community events table!!!!)
 If you have trouble with a machine, please leave your name, number, and a description of the problem.
 The vendor will get back to you.